aHappyCamer/mlh-orientation-hackathon-project/README.md

-# Flask-Blog
+# Flask-Portfolio-Template

-Minimal Flask template to get started on your blog application for MLH Fellowship Production Engineering track.
+Minimal Flask portfolio template created to be utilized as an official portfolio!

 ## Installation

+Currently runs locally.
 Make sure you have python3 and pip installed

 Create and activate virtual environment using virtualenv